Focinfi/gosqs/README.md

 ## SQS

-A simple queue service in golang.
+A simple queue service in golang, more detail go to the http://gosqs.daoapp.io

-### Design

-1. Simple
-1. Distributed
-2. Most-at-once Delivery
-3. Ordered Message
-4. Horizontal Scaling